 4. Utilize Social Media

 Besides linking your job postings on social media channels like LinkedIn, Facebook, Twitter, and even Instagram and Snapchat, social media allows you to showcase your employer brand to the world through your recruitment process.
 Videos can show applicants what a “day in the life” is like at your company while bright, engaging images and links to blog posts also provide valuable behind the scenes insights into your culture and benefits.
-Social media also has the bonus of allowing you to find talent through targetted ads to job-seekers who may have an awareness of your company but may not start to actively apply for roles until they have been engaged on a more direct level.
+Social media also has the bonus of allowing you to find talent through targeted ads to job-seekers who may have an awareness of your company but may not start to actively apply for roles until they have been engaged on a more direct level, further reducing cost-per-hire.

 5. Limit the Number of Candidates